Causal Document-Grounded Dialogue Pre-training: Limitations

 \section{Limitations}

 Despite the fact that CausalDD has demonstrated its superior performance on three benchmarks, it still has a few limitations.
 Firstly, the pre-training data we construct is generated by models such as the dialogue inpainter and paraphrase model.
 Despite the large size of our causal-complete datasets, the data quality is slightly inferior to manually annotated data.
-Secondly, we only focus on the DocGD task, but in a wider knowledge-grounded Dialogue, there are other tasks such as knowledge graph-grounded dialogue, and our proposed pre-training data construction strategy may not be applicable.
+We will also consider constructing data corpus through large language models like \citet{apibank,treeinstruct}.
+Secondly, there are other tasks such as knowledge graph-grounded dialogue, and our proposed pre-training data construction strategy may not be applicable.
 Lastly, the effectiveness of task-specific pre-training will decrease as the amount of labeled data increases, so if a large amount of DocGD labeled data is provided, the performance gains brought from our approach may be marginal.